dnapi/dnapi/README.md

 # Hi!
 My name is Alexandr.

-Driven by my love for problem-solving, I transitioned from physics to software development.
+Driven by my love for problem-solving, I transitioned from physics to data scientist and software developer.
 I am currently sharpening my C and C++ skills at Hive, a coding school.

 In addition to my study at Hive, I have completed Yandex's Practical Bootcamp on Data Science and attended advanced courses in Deep Learning and Bayesian Data Analysis at Aalto University.
 These experiences have provided me with a solid foundation in both the practical and theoretical aspects of data science and machine learning, which I am eager to apply to real-world challenges.